sirisian/ecmascript-types/typeprogramming.md

 }
 ```

-Two details of this slot are unsettled across the three artifacts and are flagged rather than silently decided here.
-The specification's node table names it `thisType` and says it holds a type object; the engine spells it `this` and holds a reflection *node*, which is why the shipped `thisParameterType` needs a `makeType` to normalise what it reads, and it is the only type-valued slot on a signature that is not already a type object.
-And the absent case answers `any` in the engine and this section, against *never* in the standard kit's own table.
-One spelling and one absent-case answer should win in all three.
+Both details of this slot that were once unsettled are settled, and in the specification's favour on each.
+The slot is named `thisType` and holds a **type object**, like every other type-valued property of a node — `sig.thisType === (type string)` answers *true* for a signature declaring `string`, where a node in that position made the identity comparison silently false.
+The engine spelled it `this` and held a node, which is why an earlier version of `thisParameterType` carried a `makeType` call whose only job was to normalise what it had just read; that call is gone.
+The same correction reached `narrows`, whose records carry a type object too, and both slots are now present on every signature — `undefined` and the empty list standing for absence — rather than appearing only when populated.

+The absent case answers **`never`**, not `any`. [#sec-this-adoption](https://sirisian.github.io/proposal-runtime-types/#sec-this-adoption) says a signature with no `this` “supplies no `this` rather than accepting any, so it is usable nowhere a `this` is required at all”: the set of receivers it admits is empty, and the type of an empty set of values is `never`.
+The `any` this section carried came from reading TypeScript's `unknown` across without checking it against a contravariance rule TypeScript does not have.

 Polymorphic `this` — the fluent-builder return type — is *not* covered by `thisType` and remains the comparison table's separate small gap: it is an implicitly generic self type the checker rebinds per receiver, a checker feature in its own right, whereas `thisType` only records what a signature demands of its receiver.